 - Leaders sit with their knees bent (children are less likely to sit on leader if the leader’s legs are bent and their knees are up).

-- Letters, cards and written invitations: address them to the child c/- the parent.
+- All Letters, cards and written invitations: address them to the child c/- the parent.

 - Leaders are not to take photographs of children on their phones or personal cameras unless permission is given by Campus Minister or Team Leader and only then, for the purpose of the program (e.g. kids retelling a story).
 Photographs are to be removed from the phones in front of Campus Minister or Team Leader at the conclusion of the activity.

-- Generally, photographs are only to be taken by people appointed by the Kids Ministry Director or Campus Ministers.
+- Photographs are only to be taken by people appointed by the Kids Ministry Director or Campus Ministers.